 Normal car paint may last up to 3 years, while a ceramic coating can last up to five years.
 On the other hand, products like wax or sealants only last for a few months.
 Unlike ceramic coating that relies on the strength of semi-permanent bonds formed, PPF provides a uniform coating.
 It can therefore maintain its strength and bond for ten years.

 5. Ease of Cleaning

 - Ceramic Coating: It has hydrophobic properties that allow it to repel dirt, liquids, mud, and dirt.
 Also, the ceramic coating has a non-stick element that repels dirt, making it easy to clean.
 As such, it’s easier to clean vehicles that are fitted with a ceramic coating.

-- Paint Protection Film: On the contrary, the PPF vinyl coating doesn’t have non-stick or hydrophobic properties, making it harder to clean.
-Nonetheless, PPF coating protects the car surfaces from swirl marks and hard water spots associated with car cleaning.
+- Paint Protection Film: On the contrary, PPF doesn’t have non-stick or hydrophobic properties, making it harder to clean.
+Nonetheless, it protects the car surfaces from swirl marks and hard water spots associated with car cleaning.

 6. Ease of Removal

 The thermoplastic coating, associated with PPF, is applied as a unit which makes it easy to reverse errors during application.
 If there is an accidental scratch on the surface, you’ll only need to replace part of the PPF.
 On the contrary, removing a ceramic coating is complex and requires the services of a professional detailer.